ProtoSchool/organizing/.github/ISSUE_TEMPLATE/new-chapter-request.md

 _Will anyone else be co-organizing with you?
 If so, please be sure to share their GitHub handle so we can include everyone needed when setting up your repo._

 **What geographic area will your ProtoSchool chapter serve?**
 _In most cases, this should be a city.
-(Don't forget to add your location to the title of this issues as well!)_
+(Don't forget to add your location to the title of this issue as well!)_

 **What should we call your repo?**
 _In almost all cases, this will be the name of your city, with hyphens if multiple words, such as `los-angeles`._